pyfar/gallery/docs/contribute/general/deps/dep_0000_purpose_and_process.rst

 How a DEP Becomes Accepted
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A DEP is ``Accepted`` by consensus of all interested contributors, with mandatory involvement from the steering council.
-The steering council is expected to contribute broad experience, maintain an overview of the entire ecosystem, and ensure that DEPs align with the project's overall scope and direction.
+The steering council ensure that DEPs align with the project's overall scope and direction.
 The steering council further acts as a tie breaker.
 To communicate the DEP with the community, send a message to the community Slack channel with a subject like:

 Proposal to contribute to/discuss **DEP # <number>: <title>**